 Contact your registrar to see whether the matter can be resolved amicably.
 Whether your registrar was entitled to cancel your domain name without an explicit instruction from you depends on the terms of your contract and on the registrar’s general terms and conditions.

-Finding a registrar
+Complaining about a registrar